-Goal Objective Strategy Description 1 1 1 MBLC Students will be enrolled in content level EOC classes for reteach in all subjects that they failed to pass the EOC.
-English EOC will also be enrolled in 7th period enrichment classes to increase their passage rates from an overall average of 78% to 85% (TEA Required) Max AEA bonus points received at 60% passing rate 1 1 2 erformance on State EOC assessments as well as performance in school is directly tied to attendance, MBLC will continue tendance incentives to improve the overall attendance of students at MBLC from 85% to 87%.
-Additional interventions becifically targeting the attendance of students that have below 80% overall attendance will be the focus.
-1 1 5 MBLC will begin to track and record all students below 80% attendance in Panorama documenting their attendance and what inventions and consequences have been attempted to improve this students attendance.
-Student support will be included to assist in this students group.
+Goal Objective Strategy Description 1 1 1 MBLC Students who have failed an EOC, or who have not taken an EOC will be enrolled in content level EOC classes for learning and reteaching of each needed EOC Test.
+1 1 2 Performance on State EOC assessments as well as performance in school is directly tied to attendance.
+We will track the success and implementation of daily, weekly, and six weeks attendance initiatives to ensure the effectiveness, or ineffectiveness of each initiative.
 4 2 1 MBLC will increase school attendance from 85% to 87% by utilizing a system of regular calls, home visits, and parent conferences for all absent students.
 MBLC will also routinely award students with positive attendance trends through weekly, bi weekly and monthly incentives.